A Conversation with the Rev. Dawn Taylor-Storm, incoming Director of Connectional Ministries for EPA&GNJ

 I was a criminal justice major in college, studying to be a forensic psychologist, when my pastor handed me an application to be a global ministries intern. ministry intern.
 I found myself in San Marcos, Texas, building homes.
 We served about 1,500 people that summer.

 I also started in camp and retreat ministry at a young age.
-I was the president of the youth ministries, including EPA’s YAC, Youth Annual Conference, which was a full annual conference just for youth.
-Through those experiences I connected with a larger network, outside of my small rural church community.
+I was the president of the youth ministries, including EPA’s YAC (Youth Annual Conference), which was a full annual conference just for youth.
+Through those experiences I connected with a larger network outside of my small rural church community.

 What do you love about being a DCM?

 I wish everyone had the ability to see the connectional church in action.
 I love seeing the best of who we are as United Methodists.
 Every day I get to see that.
 I have the best job of anyone in the organization.
+I see the best of who we are in our global connection, through Tanzania and our work in other parts of the world.
+I see the progress that we make.

 Can you walk us through the details of what it is that a DCM does?

 According to Book of Discipline, the role of the Director of Connectional Ministries is to steward the vision and the mission of the annual conference.
 My work every day is focused on the vision that we have adopted as an annual conference, which is to recruit and develop, transformational leaders, both lay and clergy.
+I spend a lot of time working with our leadership team, local pastors’ school, certified lay ministries, leadership seminar cohorts, Leadership Academy, Pathways, Breakthrough, and supporting our camp and retreat ministries.

 The hardest part of any ministry role is that you are never done, and you can never do enough.
 I have to work through teams and boards of agencies to create a structure that allows people to flourish.